Joseph of Cupertino: Life

 After Joseph returned to the scorn of his family, he pleaded with the Conventual friars near Cupertino to be allowed to serve in their stables.
-After several years of working there, he had so impressed the friars with the devotion and simplicity of his life that he was admitted to their Order, destined to become a Catholic priest, in 1625.
-He was ordained a priest on 28 March 1628.
+After several years of working there, he had so impressed the friars with the devotion and simplicity of his life that he was admitted to their Order, destined to become a priest, in 1625.
+However, he struggled greatly with the required academic studies.
+He could not comment on any scripture passage except one: "Beatus venter qui Te portavit" (Blessed be the womb that bore Thee), Luke 11:27.
+In his exam for ordination to the diaconate, the Bishop giving the exam opened the Gospels at random and requested that Joseph expand upon this only verse that he knew.
+He was able to expand upon it well and was ordained to the diaconate.
+Then when he was going to be tested to be ordained a priest, the Bishop questioned several of Joseph's fellow candidates, and when they replied excellently, the Bishop did not question the rest, including Joseph, assuming all the candidates were equally prepared.
+This allowed Joseph to be ordained a priest on 28 March 1628.
 He was then sent to the convent of Santa Maria della Grotella, just outside Cupertino, where he spent the next 15 years.

-After this point, the occasions of ecstasy in Joseph's life began to multiply.
-It was claimed that he began to levitate while participating at the Mass or joining the community for the Divine Office, thereby gaining a widespread reputation of holiness among the people of the region and beyond.
-He was deemed disruptive by his religious superiors and church authorities, however, and eventually was confined to a small cell, forbidden from joining in any public gathering of the community.
+After this point it was claimed that he began to levitate while participating at the Mass or joining the community for the Divine Office, thereby gaining a widespread reputation of holiness among the people of the region and beyond.
+He was deemed disruptive by his religious superiors and church authorities, however, and eventually was confined to a small cell and forbidden to join in any public gathering of the community.